robseb/socfpgaPlatformGenerator/README.md

 **This Python allows to build with the Intel Embedded Development Suite (SoC-EDS) the entire bootflow and generates a bootable image (.img) file to boot any Linux Distributions**

-This Python script was designed to automate the always identical build flow for Intel SoC-FPGAs to reduce the possible sources of error during design.
-It can use the information provided by the Quartus Prime project to compile and configure the bootloader (u-boot) to boot up an Embedded Linux and to configure the FPGA fabric with the Quartus Prime project.
-During generation it is for the user enabled to select a compatible Yocto Project Linux Distribution or to copy a custom Linux Distribution to an Image folder.
-The Image folder contains for every partition of the final SD-Card image a sub-folder.
+This Python script was designed to automate the always identical **build flow** for *Intel SoC-FPGAs* to reduce the possible sources of error during design.
+It can use the information provided by the *Intel Quartus Prime* FPGA project to compile and configure the bootloader (*u-boot*) to boot up an Embedded Linux and to configure the FPGA Fabric with the *Intel Quartus Prime* FPGA project.
+During generation it is for the user enabled to select a compatible *OpenEmbedded Yocto Project* Linux Distribution or to copy a custom Linux Distribution to an image folder.
+The image folder contains for every partition of the final SD-Card image a sub-folder.
 Files copied into these folders will automatically be pre-installed to the depending partition on the bootable SD-Card image.
 To achieve this internally my  [*LinuxBootImageFileGenerator*](https://github.com/robseb/LinuxBootImageFileGenerator) is used to generate an image file.
 Beside the executing of the script as a console application it is also enabled to use the included Python class to implement it into a custom build system.
 I used it to automate the entire generation of my Embedded Linux [*rsyocto*](https://github.com/robseb/rsyocto) for *Intel* *SoC-FPGAs*.

-It can run on any modern Linux operating system, such as CentOS or Ubuntu Linux with the pre-installed SoC-EDS.
+It can run on any modern Linux operating system, such as *CentOS* or *Ubuntu* Linux with the pre-installed *Intel SoC-EDS*.

 ___